 The value of your package to your customers is made up of five distinct elements.
 When you can articulate and stay connected to these elements, you will find the clarity that leads to confident decisions.

-When you have your why, where, how, what and who, you become super clear on what you stand for.
+When you have you why, where, how, what, and who, you become super clear on what you stand for.
 And this makes every business decision easier because you simply won’t be distracted by the things that are irrelevant to your vision, or which don’t support the realization of your vision.

 Many business gurus will tell you that you need to set goals and work toward them every day.
 That can work for you if you’re motivated to work that way, and if you’re finding success.
 Yet this method can also become demotivating if you are not able to hit those goals.